replicatedhq/help-center/content/guides/ship-with-kots/automate.md

-Next, create an API token from the [Teams and Tokens](https://vendor.replicated.com/team/tokens) page:
+Next, create a Service Account API token at vendor portal under [Service Accounts](https://vendor.replicated.com/team/serviceaccounts):

 ![Replicated App](https://github.com/replicatedhq/replicated-starter-kots/raw/main/doc/REPLICATED_API_TOKEN.png)

-Ensure the token has "Write" access or you'll be unable create new releases.
+Ensure the token has the appropriate "Write" access in the selected [RBAC policy](https://vendor.replicated.com/team/policies) assigned to the token.
 Once you have the values, set them in your environment.

 ```shell